gristlabs/grist-help/help/en/docs/install/aws-marketplace-legacy.md

 =============

 !!! warning "Note"
     This documentation refers to the legacy version of Grist on the AWS Marketplace, based on [Grist Omnibus](https://github.com/gristlabs/grist-omnibus).
 You can find the documentation for the current offering [here](../aws-marketplace).
+Also consult, our [transitioning notes](../aws-marketplace-transition).

 ## First run setup